dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

 5. The **-log file** option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
 The default behavior is no log file.

 6. The **-v level** option indicates the desired level of verbosity.
-The value of “level” will override the default setting of 2.
+The value of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging.

 7. The **-compress level** option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
-The value of “level” will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
+The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.

-In any regridding problem, there are two grids involved: the “From” grid, which is the grid the input data are on, and the “To” grid, which is the grid the data are to be moved onto.
-In **WWMCA-Regrid** the “From” grid is pre-defined by the hemisphere of the WWMCA binary files being processed.
-The “To” grid and corresponding regridding logic are specified using the **regrid** section of the configuration file.
-If the “To” grid is entirely confined to one hemisphere, then only the WWMCA data file for that hemisphere needs to be given.
-If the “To” grid or the interpolation box used straddles the equator, the data files for both hemispheres need to be given.
-Once the “To” grid is specified in the config file, the WWMCA-Regrid tool will know which input data files it needs and will complain if it is not given the right ones.
+In any regridding problem, there are two grids involved: the "From" grid, which is the grid the input data are on, and the "To" grid, which is the grid the data are to be moved onto.
+In **WWMCA-Regrid** the "From" grid is pre-defined by the hemisphere of the WWMCA binary files being processed.
+The "To" grid and corresponding regridding logic are specified using the **regrid** section of the configuration file.
+If the "To" grid is entirely confined to one hemisphere, then only the WWMCA data file for that hemisphere needs to be given.
+If the "To" grid or the interpolation box used straddles the equator, the data files for both hemispheres need to be given.
+Once the "To" grid is specified in the config file, the WWMCA-Regrid tool will know which input data files it needs and will complain if it is not given the right ones.

 wwmca_regrid configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~